nisha-181206/InspectAI-Intelligent-Visual-Inspection/README.md

         ↓
 [11] GitHub Documentation

+---

 ## 📊 Current Implementation Status
 Component	Status
 Project Setup	🔄 In Progress
 Dataset Preparation	🔄 In Progress
 Image Preprocessing	🔄 In Progress
-Defect Classification	🔄 In Progress
+Defect Classification🔄 In Progress
 Defect Detection	🔄 In Progress
 Defect Localization	🔄 In Progress
 Severity Analysis	🔄 In Progress